Henri, Grand Duke of Luxembourg: Euthanasia and constitutional reform controversies

 On 2 December 2008, it was announced that Grand Duke Henri had stated he would refuse to give his assent to a new law on euthanasia that had been passed earlier in the year by the Chamber of Deputies.
 Under the constitution then, the grand duke "sanctions and promulgates the laws" meaning the need for the grand duke's sanction or approval was required in order for laws to take effect.
 In the absence of clarity on the long-term implications for the constitutional position of the grand duke posed by such a refusal, it was announced by Prime Minister Jean-Claude Juncker that a constitutional amendment would be brought forward.

 The Luxembourg ruling house had tried to block a decision by Parliament only once before, when Grand Duchess Marie-Adélaïde refused to sign a bill in 1912 to reduce the role of Roman Catholic priests within the education system.
 The ultimate solution was that the grand duke would be declared unable to perform his duty temporarily.
 This was similar to the "escape route" provided to his uncle King Baudouin of Belgium when he refused to sign an abortion law in 1991; thus the law could take effect without the signature of the grand duke, but also without the need to enact far-reaching changes in the constitution.

 Article 34 of the constitution was subsequently amended to remove the term "assent", leaving the relevant provision to read: "The Grand Duke promulgates the laws..."
 As a result, his signature is still needed but it is clear that his signature is automatic and that he has no freedom of decision.
 The head of state no longer has to "sanction" laws for them to take effect, as the officeholder merely promulgates them.

 Health issues

-On 3 February 2011, Henri was admitted to the Centre Hospitalier de Luxembourg on falling ill.
-Shortly after, the Grand Ducal Court issued a statement saying that he was to undergo an angioplasty.
-The day after, the communications chief announced that the procedure had been a success.
-"The state of His Royal Highness' health is not disturbing," the statement read, before stating the grand duke may leave the hospital within the next few days.
-Although the reason has not formally been disclosed, it is reported that the grand duke felt ill after waking that day, and the court physician noticed circulation problems.
-It was then that he was rushed to hospital, to the cardiac unit, and was discharged the following day.
+On 3 February 2011, Henri felt ill after waking.
+The court physician determined the grand duke was having some kind of blood circulation problem.
+An ambulance rushed him to the cardiac unit of the Centre Hospitalier de Luxembourg.
+Shortly after, the Grand Ducal Court issued a statement that he was to undergo a balloon angioplasty without divulging further information about the underlying condition that required it, although one Luxembourgish newspaper claimed he had had a cardiac arrest.
+The day after the angioplasty, the communications chief announced the procedure had been a success.
+"The state of His Royal Highness' health is not disturbing," the statement read, adding that the grand duke might be able to leave the hospital within the next few days, as indeed he did.